rlp10/sitm/README.md

 Status
 ------

 Currently, sitm is in planning stage.
-If you wish to get involved then please post a question in the "Issues" bug tracker.
-You should also consider following this repository.
-There are general text documents representing the plan for coding, along with the ideas for plugins.
+If you wish to get involved then please follow this repository at https://github.com/rlp10/sitm.
+You can then read the various text documents and post any comments or questions that you have under the "Issues" bug tracker at github.